 This website is a simple, easy to use site and contains all the information you need to submit your application.
 To help you with your application, or to submit drawings etc, the online process uses an easy step by step question matrix which is tailored by the answers you give.
 It also provides the following benefits:

-You can, however, still send in a paper application if you so wish.
-Please note, however, that during the current lockdown restrictions and limited access to the office, all paper applications will be treated as an electronic submission on receipt.
+You can, however, still submit a paper application if you so wish.
+Please note, however, all paper applications will be treated as an electronic submission on receipt.
 Once approved, no paper copies shall be issued and you will receive our standard email link allowing you to download your approval package.
 Below are some of the more commonly used forms which are available for download and they have been grouped to follow the natural sequence of your application.